Can Modafinil Be Used to Help Treat Addiction?

 Can Modafinil Cause Addiction?

 Like other stimulant drugs, Modafinil can cause individuals who take it for extended periods to become addicted.
-As a result, those suffering from addictive behaviors should not use this medication without consulting their doctor or a treatment center like Zinnia Healing.
+As a result, those suffering from addictive behaviors should not use this medication without consulting their doctor or a treatment center like Zinnia Health.

 Individuals at risk for becoming addicted include those with substance use disorders or mental health conditions like ADHD or bipolar disorder.
 Those who have taken Modafinil for extended periods (over one year) should also not suddenly stop taking it without first consulting a healthcare professional.